Zilliqa/ZIP/zips/zip-24.md

 We need to be able to tune the staking reward level so as not to exhaust the supply of ZIL.

-Governance proposal GP008 was passed on 2023-10-14 to address thisw, and this ZIP describes its implementation.
+Governance proposal GP008 was passed on 2023-10-14 to address this, and this ZIP describes its implementation.

 We also describe the implementation of some tunables surrounding the